heslabs/linux-soc-haps/README.md

-# Linux SoC Prototyping System
+# Prototyping Arm Linux SoC

 This is the collaboration project for the academia SoC development community.
 To build a System-on-Chip (SoC) research platform for teaching and research, you can follow these steps and leverage various resources and methodologies provided by community support.

 ---
-## Linux SoC Prototyping - Training Agenda
+## Prototyping Arm Linux SoC - Training Agenda

 | # | Training module | Labs |
 |:-:|:-|:-:|